 Tanvi Azmi

 Tanvi Azmi is an Indian actor, best known for Tamil cinema.
 Tanvi Azmi began their career in 1985 and has been a prominent figure in the industry for over 41 years.
-With 30 credits to their name and an average audience rating of 6.1, Tanvi Azmi remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Tanvi Azmi remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Tanvi Azmi's career remains one of the longest and most celebrated in Tamil cinema.

 - Born